getcarina/getcarina.com/_includes/getting-started-with-docker.md

     6770c91929409196976f5ad30631b0f2836cd3d888c39bb3e322e0f60ca7eb18
     ```

-    The output of this `docker run` command is your running WordPress container ID.
+    The output is the WordPress container ID.

 1. Verify that your run was successful by viewing your running containers.